Build an Effective Fleet Safety Program

 Train your core team and supervisors first

 The key to training your team efficiently and successfully is to do it in phases.
-At Samsara, we use a “train the trainer” approach; by empowering your core team and supervisors first, they can then train your field staff and drivers.
+At Samsara, we use a “train the trainer” approach; by empowering your core team and supervisors first, they can then train drivers and field staff.
 If your safety managers are headquartered in different locations, consider bringing them together for an in-person training session to learn how to use your new technology.

 If you previously completed a trial of Samsara, build your training session around the workflows you found most effective during your trial period—like assigning safety-related events to specific managers for review.
 The goal of training is to evangelize a consistent safety policy that your entire team can enforce.